vinej/react-remux/README.md

  * resolvers could be also middlewares to do something with the action before/after calling the stores
 * TRY IT, IT'S VERY SIMPLE THIS WAY

-In the example, the services are Mock : to test with real services use the REST services of this backend : https://github.com/vinej/react-portal-server
+In the example, the services are Mocked : to test with real services use the REST services of this backend : https://github.com/vinej/react-portal-server

 For a more complete example see: https://github.com/vinej/react-portal